|Mustafa Cevik. image of a large, biracial Hispanic presenting|

 The result adds to the presumption of said autistic child's incompetence because the child may have limited verbal speech ability but much larger AAC supported speech ability.

 Thanks to Lydia Brown, I mostly use the term nonspeaking when discussing my son, but his situation is a bit different than most of his autistic peers.
 My son was diagnosed with damage to an area of his brain related to speech.
 We were told therefore that he was clinically nonverbal and probably wouldn't be able to speak.
 At all.

 Mu has spoken on occasion in more than one language since that diagnosis and even during the time he was being evaluated.
 We aren't certain technically how he is able to do it.
 When it happens I try to act casual.
 But because when he does speak it is usually related to responding affectionately to either his father his sister or me, I am inevitably overcome with emotion.
 Just after such a moment, I quietly remove myself from the room so he doesn't misunderstand and burst into tears of joy.

 His voice, as he has entered puberty, is deeper, richer, and more beautiful now.

 We were outside yesterday and kids ran by screeching as they played.
 It disturbed him.
 It is only on these occasions that I realize how big and different he is from others his age who do use verbal speech freely.

-His rare affectionate utterances have greater worth to me than the shrieking profanities and loudly whispered ableist slurs of his teenage peers dressed in what they consider their Easter best.
+His rare affectionate utterances have greater worth to me than the shrieking profanities and loudly whispered ableist slurs of his teenage peers dressed in what they consider their best adolescent finery.

 Yesterday I realized again quite clearly that Mustafa, nonspeaking, is a better man than all the howling herd of fourteen-year-olds stomping about trying to figure out who they are by hurling insults at my silent, disabled son.